decidables/decidables/sites/detectable/src/sensitivity.md

 However, there is one way to manipulate the performance in just such a way that the results change while keeping :key[sensitivity] constant.
 This happens when we manipulate :key[bias], which is independent from :key[sensitivity].
-Adjust the value of :key[c] by changing the threshold in our model and observe that our data point shifts smoothly along the :key[iso-sensitivity curve] in ROC space, but the curve itself remains stationary.
+Adjust the value of :key[<span class="math-var">c</span>] by changing the threshold in our model and observe that our data point shifts smoothly along the :key[iso-sensitivity curve] in ROC space, but the curve itself remains stationary.